Codecademy/docs/content/cpp/concepts/maps/maps.md

 ---
 Title: 'Maps'
-Description: 'Maps are associative containers that have elements with key, value pairs.'
+Description: 'Maps are associative containers that have elements with key-value pairs.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'